 Table C - Contract Option C Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your Original Standard Ingoing Contribution 1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution out on a daily basis.
-The maximum (or capp Contribution after 6 yea The minimum exit fee is ccupation is not a whole number of years, the exit fee will be worked ed) exit fee will be 45% of your Original Standard Ingoing ars of residence, plus a termination fee of \$1,000.00. s 1 day/365 days (1 day/366 days in a leap year) of 20% of your ng Contribution, plus a termination fee of \$1,000.00, if the period of 11.2 What other exit costs do residents need to pay or contribute to? ☑If the former resident and scheme operator cannot agree on the resale value within 30 days, the scheme operator must obtain a valuation from a registered valuer within a further 14 days.
+Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
+The maximum (or capped) exit fee will be 45% of your Original Standard Ingoing Contribution after 6 years of residence, plus a termination fee of \$1,000.00. s 1 day/365 days (1 day/366 days in a leap year) of 20% of your ing Contribution, plus a termination fee of \$1,000.00, if the period of 11.2 What other exit \boxtimes If the former resident and scheme operator cannot agree on costs do residents need to pay or contribute to? the resale value within 30 days, the scheme operator must obtain a valuation from a registered valuer within a further 14 days.
 The valuation is taken to be the agreed resale value of the right to reside for the accommodation unit.
 You and the scheme operator must share the cost of the valuer in the same proportion as the gross ingoing contribution on the sale of the right to reside, is shared under your residence contract.
 After the valuation is provided the scheme operator will give you an exit statement showing the estimated final amount of money you will receive when the right to reside is resold and all the costs you will have to pay.
-The resident's portion of any sale or valuation costs is calculated as follows: $(A - B - C)$ DWhere:A = the resident's ingoing contribution B = the exit fee C = the termination feeD = the ingoing contribution payable by the next resident of the unit□ Legal costs☑ Other costs - \$1,000.00 termination fee Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
-Yes Do The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit.
+The resident's portion of any sale costs and/or valuation costs is calculated as follows: $\frac{(A-B-C)}{D}$ Where: A = the resident's ingoing contribution B = the exit fee C = the termination fee D = the ingoing contribution payable by the next resident of the unit □ Legal costs Other costs - \$1,000.00 termination fee Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for 🖾 Yes 🗆 No reinstatement of the unit when they leave the unit?
+The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit.
 Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.